Secondary Education results are in! Our BBC has published reports of academic success stories: high marks, even under the new points system.

 If you are the parent of an Esl student, your child must sit for the exams, even though s/he is not a native English speaker.
 S/he will be tested on listening skills and writing skills, the same as the rest of the class.

-Perhaps the greatest concern is that, gradually, school teaching is evolving into teaching the test.
+Perhaps the greatest concern is that, gradually, school teaching is evolving into teaching to the test.

 The educator who contends these exams are necessary sees them as a way to uphold and maintain national educational standards across the country.